dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 `Table 13.8 Format information for SSVAR <https://met.readthedocs.io/en/latest/Users_Guide/ensemble-stat.html#id8>`_ line 37-38 as an example.
 Here is an example in the `raw sphinx <https://raw.githubusercontent.com/dtcenter/MET/main_v11.1/docs/Users_Guide/ensemble-stat.rst>`_.

-Using csv Files to Create Tables
+Using CSV Files to Create Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of 2023, using csv files to create tables hasn't been used in the documentation but it could be a useful option for future tables.
+As of 2023, using CSV files to create tables hasn't been used in the documentation but it could be a useful option for future tables.
 See `CSV Files <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/tables.html#csv-files>`_ for more information.